-The Unauthorized Access Prohibition Act (officially, "Act on the Prohibition of Unauthorized Computer Access") prohibits any individual to whom authentication information is not provided, i.e. an individual who does not have the authority to use from using or attempting to use a computer by obtaining such authentication information by illegal means.
+The Act on Prohibition of Unauthorized Computer Access (hereinafter referred to as "Unauthorized Access Prohibition Act" prohibits any individual to whom authentication information is not provided, i.e. an individual who does not have the authority to use, from using or attempting to use a computer by obtaining such authentication information by illegal means.
 The persons who commit such act could be subject to criminal penalties.

-- Using and aiding others to use authentication information of others is to constitute a violation of the Unauthorized Access Prohibition Act. - Altering and destroying information without authorization is to constitute a violation of the Unauthorized Access Prevention Act. - 1.4.3 Unauthorized installation, alteration, carrying out and destruction of hardware
+- Using and aiding others to use authentication information of others is to constitute a violation of the Unauthorized Access Prohibition Act. - Altering and destroying information without authorization is to constitute a violation of the Unauthorized Access Prohibition Act.

+1.4.3 Unauthorized installation, alteration, carrying out and destruction of hardware